ScottWorks/Meme-Bounty/README.md

 3. When the all the packages have been installed we will launch a local version of the Ethereum blockchain that our smart contracts will intereact with.
 Navigate back to the root of the directory and enter the following `truffle develop`.

-4. At this point we need to compile the smart contracts then migrate them by issuing the following commands inside the Truffle Development Console:
+4. At this point we need to compile the smart contracts then migrate them by entering `compile` inside the Truffle Development Console followed by `migrate`.

-- `compile`
-- `migrate`

 5. Open a new instance of the CLI (should be at the directory root), then navigate to the client folder `cd ./client/`.
-At this point we are ready to launch the webpack server and begin interacting with the XBounty Client :sparkles:, enter `npm start` and have fun!
+At this point we are ready to launch the webpack server and begin interacting with the XBounty Client, enter `npm start` and have fun!
+   :tada: :tada: :tada:

 ## Testing